 We’re past the point when tangible assets held most of a company’s value.
 Most of a company’s value these days is found in its intellectual property (IP).
-If we look at the S&P 500 companies, 84 percent of their total value consisted of intellectual property and just 16 percent consisted of tangible assets in 2018 according to a report by the Ponemon Institute and Aon.
+If we look at the S&P 500 companies, 90 percent of their total value consisted of intellectual property and just 10 percent consisted of tangible assets in 2020 according to the study by Ocean Tomo.

 Losing rights to intellectual property can mean the end of an early-stage technology startup.
 Tech companies often acquire legal protections such as patents and trademarks before they release a product to market, but developers have access to their software before the product itself is released.